GoldenStack/overscore/CPU.md

 ### Not

-Bitwise unary NOT on the bit sat the target address, with one level of indirection.
+Bitwise unary NOT on the bits at the target address, with one level of indirection.

 ### Sys